Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 We also noticed above that for the mark in Eq.~\eqref{markdel} the marked correlation functions for galaxies show much smaller model differences, and a less clear trend, than for the gravitational potential mark.
 This is probably because in the former case the marks themselves are obtained from the galaxy field, which has been tuned to match in all the different models.
 In other words, with a similar galaxy number density and spatial distribution, the marks for the HOD galaxies in the various models are similar, and so are their correlations.
 In contrast, for the gravitational potential mark, the mark itself encodes external information beyond what is contained in the galaxy distribution, and what we see in the right panel of Fig.~ \ref{fig:mCFg_phi} is the correlation of this information.
 This suggests that it can prove useful to study the many possible ways to define the marks for marked correlation functions, by using complementary observational information and by varying the parameter values of the marks.

 The nDGP models are very difficult to be distinguished from $\Lambda$CDM either using halos or galaxies by the marked correlation function.
 In these models, deviations from $\Lambda$CDM appear only at the high-mass end of the mass function (Fig.~\ref{fig:hmf}).
-In addition, the halo correlation function is very close to $\Lambda$CDM (Fig.~\ref{fig:h2pcf}) despite the fact that the underlying dark matter clustering is enhanced (Fig.~\ref{fig:pofk}).
+In addition, the halo correlation function is very close to $\Lambda$CDM (Fig.~\ref{fig:h2pcf}), despite the fact that the underlying dark matter clustering is enhanced (Fig.~\ref{fig:pofk}).
 The difference of the HOD parameters is less prominent and the galaxy numbers as a function of the host halo mass is also very similar to $\Lambda$CDM (Fig.~\ref{fig:HOD}).
 As a consequence, irrespective of tracers and marks, the difference between nDGP and $\Lambda$CDM is always small.
-The environmentally-dependent clustering of galaxies shown in Figs.~\ref{fig:rho-wp} and \ref{fig:rho-amp}, and Table \ref{tab:rho-wp}, on the other hand, seems more promising than the marked statistics for both the $f(R)$ and nDGP models.
+The environmentally-dependent clustering of galaxies shown in Figs.~\ref{fig:rho-wp} and \ref{fig:rho-amp}, and Table \ref{tab:rho-wp}, on the other hand, seems to be more promising than the marked statistics for both the $f(R)$ and nDGP models: a possible explanation to this is that here we have singled out the subsamples of tracers from low-density regions---where the effect of modified gravity is strongest---for clustering measurement, while in the marked statistics analysis the tracers from high-density environments still contribute, though with a smaller weight, which weakens the model difference.